GuoruiXu/GuoruiXu.github.io/index.md

 ### Mathematical interests

-> + **I'am interested in geometry and representations theorey, especially for monodromy and meromorphic connections.**
+> + **I'am interested in geometry and representations theorey, especially for monodromy and non-abelian Hodge.**

 ### Education